Skin Cancer Screening Checks in Melbourne

 Think you don’t need to worry about skin cancer?
 Think again.
 Most Australians will be diagnosed with skin cancer at some point during their lifetime, but you can catch it early by booking in for a skin cancer screening assessment in Hawthorn, Melbourne at our conveniently located skin cancer detection clinic.

-At DermaMed, we are experienced and offer full body skin cancer checks for $100 (Medicare rebate of $37.05 applicable).
+At DermaMed, we offer a comprehensive full body skin cancer check for only $70 out of pocket fee (after medicare rebate).

 Skin Cancer Facts and Figures